kiboschool/course-mathematical-thinking/src/lessons/elementary-functions/constant-functions.md

 - Define constant functions
 - Establish graphical properties of constant functions

+## A Simple example

+Usually in programing we define some constants and give them a name.
+We can think of these as constant functions.

 ## Constant functions in one variable

 As its name suggests, a constant function is a function whose output is constant independent of the input.
 When we graph a constant function in one variable on the cartesian plane we obtain a horizontal line.